 In this episode, I talk with Sue Smith, MSN RN CCHP-RN and Mary Muse, MS, RN, CCHP-A, CCHP-RN.
 Sue is a correctional nurse educator with extensive past experience in a variety of roles in the Ohio Prison System.
 Mary is Chief Nursing Officer for the Wisconsin Department of Corrections and member of the NCCHC Board of Directors.
-They are presenting a session on Cultivating Moral Resilience in Correctional Nurses at the NCCHC Spring Conference on Correctional Health Care in Minneapolis April 21-24, 2018.
+They presented a session on Cultivating Moral Resilience in Correctional Nurses at the NCCHC Spring Conference on Correctional Health Care in Minneapolis April 21-24, 2018.

 Resilience is the ability to bounce back or cope successfully despite adversity.
 So moral resilience is the capacity of the person to preserve or restore integrity in response to moral adversity.
 It is the ability and willingness to speak and take right and good actions in the face of moral/ethical adversity.